 These Headphones are currently our best Gaming Headset - Cheaper Alternative.

 - Low latency for gaming and home theater.

 - Good active features and app support.

 The Logitech G533 are decent-looking and comfortable gaming headphones.
 They feel sturdy enough handle a couple accidental drops without getting damaged, but the hinges are a little loose out-of-the-box.
 They're also not the ideal headsets to use outdoors.
 They're bulky and cumbersome, they're limited by the range of their USB transmitter and the non-detachable mic makes them look like gaming headphones and not a casual design you can wear every day.

 The Logitech G533 look like typical gaming headphones.
 They have a decently stylish design with big, square earcups, a large headband and a two-tone matte and glossy finish that makes them look high-end.
-However, they're a bit bulky, and the mic is not removable but does fold into a dedicated indentation on the left ear cup.
+However, they're a bit bulky compared to the HyperX Cloud Flight, and the mic is not removable but does fold into a dedicated indentation on the left ear cup.
 The all-black color scheme is not as flashy as some other gaming headsets, but the understated look will work for most.